ERnsTL/flowd/README.md

 bin/flowd -debug -launch bin/launch src/github.com/ERnsTL/flowd/examples/example-echo-server.fbp
 ```

-This should parse, start up all ```launch``` instances, all components, connect all ports between components and start the listen socket.
+This should parse the network definition file, start up all ```launch``` instances, all components, connect all ports between components, deliver configuration information (*IIPs*) to the components and finally, start the listen socket.

 Then connect to it using, for example: